-Requirement Reference the street address and postcode of the consumer (if in a residential premises) or the ABN, business name, address and postcode (if in a business or non-residential premises) evidence of removal or destruction of existing products where removal or destruction is required by the VEET Regulations evidence of mandatory safety training units conducted by relevant installers express prior consent given by the consumer to be telephoned or called on by the accredited person or scheme participant for the purpose of obtaining information about the prescribed activity(ies) (where the accredited person or scheme participant obtains consent to telephone or call on the consumer to carry out a lead generation or marketing activity in relation to prescribed activity(ies) any additional record-keeping requirement set out in our activity guides as published on our website.
-Records must be kept in writing in the English language or be readily accessible and convertible into writing in the English language. s 72(4) of the VEET Act An accredited person must retain any records required to be kept under the Act until the end of 6 years after those records were made, or the completion of transactions to which the records relate, whichever is later. s 72(5) of the VEET Act
+Requirement Reference A person who is an accredited person must keep records that record and explain all transactions and other acts engaged in, or required to be engaged in, by the accredited person under the VEET Act. s 72(1) of the VEET Act The records kept by an accredited person must include any documents relevant to ascertaining: details of all VEECs created by the accredited person during the year records in relation to assignment of rights to create VEECs sales, purchase and/or service records of each product or service for which VEECs have been created, including make and model number if applicable, and street address and postcode of consumer the street address and postcode of the consumer (if in a residential premises) or the ABN, business name, address and postcode (if in a business or non-residential premises) evidence of removal or destruction of existing products where removal or destruction is required by the VEET Regulations evidence of mandatory safety training units conducted by relevant installers express prior consent given by the consumer to be telephoned or called on by the accredited person or scheme participant for the purpose of obtaining information about the prescribed activity(ies) (where the accredited person or scheme participant obtains consent to telephone or call on the consumer to carry out a lead generation or marketing activity in relation to prescribed activity(ies) any additional record-keeping requirement set out in our activity guides as published on our website. s 72(2) of the VEET Act cl 13.1 of the VEET Guidelines cl 7 of the VEET Guidelines Records must be kept in writing in the English language or be readily accessible and convertible into writing in the English language. s 72(4) of the VEET Act

+Requirement Reference An accredited person must retain any records required to be kept under the Act until the end of 6 years after those records were made, or the completion of transactions to which the records relate, whichever is later. s 72(5) of the VEET Act